-This module maps interactions and encounters of individuals, groups and communities from three world religious (African Indigenous Religions, African Christianity, and African Islam) in neighbourhoods, social and religious movements and organisations, schools, colleges and universities, workplaces, hospitals, correctional services, the military, and other public places.
-Differing cultural, faith and missional commitments, shaped by cultural, religious and theological traditions, influence responses to cultural and religious diversity as a fact, a social phenomenon.
-The module employs a storytelling methodology and a praxis cycle approach to explore the relationship between intercultural and interfaith interactions and responses to diversity by adherents or members of the three religions (interreligious ecumenism in Africa) and of different Christian denominations (intrareligious ecumenism in Africa).
-The approach deduces the implications that this relationship has for the formation and transformation of persons, systems and structures through religious, spiritual and social service, dialogue and witness in the contexts and texts of the religions concerned.
+The module employs a storytelling methodology and a praxis cycle approach to explore the relationship between intercultural and interfaith interactions and responses to diversity by adherents or members of three religions (interreligious ecumenism in Africa) and of different Christian denominations (intrareligious ecumenism in Africa).
+It also explores the implications this relationship has for the formation and transformation of persons, systems, and structures through religious, spiritual, and social service, dialogue, and witness in the contexts and texts of the religions.
+The module offers leadership skills for practising inclusivity and hospitality (ubuntu) through relationships, activities, and projects for the common good, and for social and structural transformation of communities, movements, organisations, and institutions in African contexts.